 THE MID DAY MEAL SCHEME

 The Mid Day Meal Scheme is the popular name for school noon meal programs in India.
 Currently, fifty million children are recipients of the scheme, making it the largest nutrition program in the world.
-Since its inception the scheme has worked to and has often been successful in protecting children from hunger in the classroom, increasing school attendance and enrollment (and as a result, contributing to both the right to food and the right to education), working to undermine caste prejudices by teaching children to sit together and share a common meals, reducing the gender gap by increasing school enrollment and providing an important source of employment for women, “[liberating] working women from the burden of feeding their children during lunch, and providing a source of economic support and employment for scheduled castes and scheduled tribes.
-Moreover, when the meal has been nutritious, it has also helped reduce hunger, and foster the healthy development of the child.
+Since its inception, the scheme has worked to achieve multiple goals: protecting children from hunger in the classroom: increasing school attendance and enrollment (contributing both to the right to food and the right to education): working to undermine caste prejudices by teaching children to sit together and share common meals: reducing the gender gap by increasing school enrollment and providing an important source of employment for women; “[liberating] working women from the burden of feeding their children during lunch”; and providing a source of economic support and employment for scheduled castes and scheduled tribes.
+Moreover, when the meal has been nutritious, it has also helped to foster the healthy development of the child.

-The central government first sponsored the Mid Day Meal Scheme in 1995 via the National Programme of Nutritional Support to Primary Education; this program was aimed at introducing cooked meals in all government and government-aided schools by 1997.
+The central government first sponsored the Mid Day Meal Scheme in 1995 via the National Programme of Nutritional Support to Primary Education, aimed at introducing cooked meals in all government and government-aided schools by 1997.
 Under the Nutrition Program, state governments could distribute “monthly grain rations (known as ‘drying rations’) to school children instead of cooked meals.”
 Realizing that most state governments had failed to implement this task, the 2001 public interest litigation culminated in the urgent Supreme Court orders (mentioned previously) directing the state governments to introduce cooked meals in schools within six months.
-However, as Indian development economic Jean Dreze explains, “once again, most states missed the deadline, and even today, some states (notably Bihar, Jharkand, and Uttar Pradesh) are yet to comply.” (see above chart for disparities in implementation between states in India) In contrast,states such as Tamil Nadu, as prime examples of “what mid-day meals have achieved and how they can be improved.” ,while some states in India have hardly begun to implement the mid day meals or have initiated lackluster or poor quality programs, Tamil Nadu ’s noon meal program has a rights-based
+However, as Indian development economic Jean Dreze explains, “once again, most states missed the deadline, and even today, some states (notably Bihar, Jharkand, and Uttar Pradesh) are yet to comply.”
+In some states such issues as corruption, poor quality of food, lack of staff or utensils for serving the food, unhygienic conditions, and lack of the adequate quantity of grains significantly undermine the program’s impact. (see above map for disparities in implementation between states in India) In contrast, Dreze describes states such as Tamil Nadu (where the ethnographic research for this thesis was conducted), as prime examples of “what mid-day meals have achieved and how they can be improved.”
+While some states in India have hardly begun to implement the mid day meals or have initiated lackluster or poor quality programs, Tamil Nadu ’s noon meal program has institutionalized a universal mid-day meal program in its schools, which should, in theory, allow for a rights-based approach to the program’s implementation.

 THE MID DAY MEAL SCHEME IN TAMIL NADU

-Today, the southern state of Tamil Nadu is considered a shining example of a success story in the implementation of the mid-day meal scheme.
-Tamil Nadu’s experimentation with school lunches occurred as early as 1923 while India was still under British rule.
+Today, the southern state of Tamil Nadu, is considered a shining example of a success story in the implementation of the mid-day meal scheme.
+Tamil Nadu’s first experimentation with school lunches occurred as early as 1923 while India was still under British rule.
 During this time, the Corporation of Madras introduced the school lunch program in order to alleviate malnutrition and encourage school attendance.
-With the aid of voluntary organizationsCARE, over 2 million children were provided with meals.
-In 1957, the program.
+With the aid of voluntary organizations such as CARE, over 2 million children were provided with meals.
+In 1957, the Government of Tamil Nadu began to partially fund the program.
 The state allocated around 6 paise per child, garnering an additional 4 paise through donations.
 Until 1961, the meal mainly consisted of rice and sambar soup, a staple dish of Tamil Nadu.